Fleet profile

 Getting a fleet suitability assessment up and running

-In 2022, the Regional District of Okanagan Similkameen in southern British Columbia is evaluating how to electrify the district’s fleet, which operates in mountainous terrain with high mileage.
-Jeremy Dresner, the project leader, is coordinating his efforts with surrounding municipalities to address the needs of a region of 10,000 square kilometres.
+In 2022, the Regional District of Okanagan Similkameen in southern British Columbia was evaluating how to electrify the district’s fleet, which operates in mountainous terrain with high mileage.
+Jeremy Dresner, the project leader at the time, was coordinating his efforts with surrounding municipalities to address the needs of a region of 10,000 square kilometres.
 “There’s a real strength in numbers if we can coordinate around purchasing: Add [all the municipalities] up and there are about 250 to 300 vehicles.
 We want to end up with as coherent and cohesive a plan as possible.”

 Electric Autonomy Canada: How did you get started with your fleet suitability assessment?